swiss-ai-center/a-guide-to-mlops/presentation/README.md

 ## Swiss AI Center

-**Five HES from the HES-SO** (HEIG-VD, HEIA-FR, HE-Arc, HEVS and HEPIA) work on a project called **Centre Suisse d’Intelligence Artificielle à destination des PMEs (CSIA-PME)**, also known as the **Swiss AI Center**.
+**Five HES from the HES-SO** (HEIG-VD, HEIA-FR, HE-Arc, HEVS and HEPIA) work on a project called **Swiss AI Center**.

-The Swiss AI Center’s mission is to **accelerate the adoption of artificial intelligence in the digital transition of Swiss SMEs**.
+Its mission is to **accelerate the adoption of artificial intelligence in the digital transition of Swiss SMEs**.

 **HEIG-VD** is responsible for **setting up tools to manage ML experiments from code to production**.